zhouer/Sidekick/README.md

     # Create a 5x5 Grid
     grid = sidekick.Grid(5, 5)

-    # Define what happens on click
-    def handle_click(event):
-        colors = ["khaki", "lavender", "peachpuff", "pink", "plum", "powderblue"] random_color = random.choice(colors)
+    colors = ["khaki", "lavender", "peachpuff", "pink", "plum", "powderblue"]

+    @grid.click # Use decorator for click handler def handle_cell_click(event):
+        random_color = random.choice(colors)
         grid.set_color(event.x, event.y, random_color)
-        print(f"Grid '{event.instance_id}' cell ({event.x}, {event.y}) clicked, set to {random_color}")
+        print(f"Cell ({event.x}, {event.y}) set to {random_color}")

-    # Register the click handler
-    grid.on_click(handle_click)

     # Keep your script running to listen for clicks!
     sidekick.run_forever()
     ```

-    Run your script using `python your_file.py` in the terminal, or click the `Run` button in VS Code.
+    Run your Python script (e.g., `python your_file.py`) from your terminal, or use the "Run" button in VS Code.

-5.  **Interact:**

-    Click cells in the Sidekick panel to see colors change.
+    *   **If you have the VS Code extension installed and the Sidekick Panel open,** you will see the 5x5 Grid appear directly in the panel.
+    *   **If the VS Code extension is not active or not installed,** the Python script will attempt to connect to a cloud relay server.
+In this case, a UI URL will be printed in your terminal; open this URL in your web browser to see and interact with the Grid.

 ## Why Choose Sidekick?

 *   **Real-time Visual Feedback:** See your code in action instantly with interactive visualizations.
 Watch data structures change, algorithms execute, and user interactions trigger responses in real-time.
+This makes abstract programming concepts more tangible and easier to understand.
-*   **Intuitive, Pythonic Syntax:** Focus on learning concepts rather than UI programming.
-Sidekick's intuitive, beginner-friendly API keeps your code clean and readable with minimal boilerplate.
+*   **Intuitive, Pythonic Syntax:** Focus on learning programming concepts rather than complex UI programming.
+Sidekick's beginner-friendly API keeps your code clean and readable with minimal boilerplate.
-*   **Integrated Development Experience:** Seamlessly embedded in VS Code, Sidekick lets you see results immediately without switching applications, all within your complete development environment.
+*   **Integrated Development Experience:** Seamlessly embedded in VS Code, Sidekick lets you see results immediately without switching applications.
+This tight feedback loop is invaluable for learning and debugging.
-*   **Building Blocks, Not Frameworks:** Sidekick doesn't aim to be a complete UI framework like Qt or Tkinter.
-Instead, it provides essential building blocks that let you create unlimited possibilities with your imagination.
+*   **Building Blocks, Not Frameworks:** Sidekick provides essential visual and UI building blocks.
+It doesn't aim to be a complete UI framework like Qt or Tkinter, but rather empowers you to create unlimited possibilities with your imagination by combining these fundamental components.

 ## Features